grafana/mimir/docs/configuration/config-file-reference.md

   # CLI flag: -ruler-storage.filesystem.dir
   [dir: <string> | default = ""]

-# The configstore_config configures the config database storing rules and
-# alerts, and is used by the Cortex alertmanager.
-# The CLI flags prefix for this block config is: ruler-storage
-[configdb: <configstore_config>]

 local:
   # Directory to scan for rules
   # CLI flag: -ruler-storage.local.directory